direktiv/direktiv-apps/aws-ec2-delete/README.md

 ## Direktiv

-An example workflow that deletes a ec2 instance named `example-instance-name`.
+An example workflow that deletes a ec2 instance with the id `i-090dd9255a7aaa582`.

 ```yaml
 id: aws-delete-ec2-instance